7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 You can use whichever tool you feel most comfortable with: dental floss, interdental brushes, or a water flosser.

 For sensitive and swollen gums, I particularly recommend water flossers.
 They are proven to reduce gum inflammation more effectively than other techniques and are gentler on sore gums.
-Plus, the high-pressure water jet stimulates blood flow, which is a good bonus for gum health.
+Plus, the high-pressure water jet stimulates blood flow, which further helps.

 You may notice some bleeding when you first start cleaning between your teeth.
-This is perfectly normal since the gums in these areas are likely inflamed due to plaque buildup.
-As the inflammation subsides, the bleeding and swelling will decrease, and your gums will feel firmer and healthier.
+This is perfectly normal because the gums in these areas are likely inflamed due to plaque buildup.
+As plaque and inflammation go away, the bleeding and swelling will improve, and your gums will feel firmer and healthier.

 4. Use Salt Water Rinses

-A saltwater rinse has antibacterial and anti-inflammatory properties, making it an effective way to relieve sensitive, swollen gums.
+A saltwater rinse has antibacterial and anti-inflammatory properties, perfect for sensitive and swollen gums.

-To do this, mix a teaspoon of salt in a glass of water and rinse your mouth a few times a day.
-You can rinse 3 to 4 times daily, or even more often if you can tolerate the salty taste.
+Mix a teaspoon of salt in a glass of water and rinse your mouth several times a day.
+You can also add baking soda to make it even more effective.

 5. Use Hydrogen Peroxide

-Hydrogen peroxide is a powerful antiseptic that's highly effective at killing oral bacteria.
+Hydrogen peroxide is a powerful and strong antibacterial.
 It's the same product dentists use to treat infections and severe forms of gum disease.

 - Get a 3% hydrogen peroxide bottle from a drugstore.